Fellowship Program Directors' Resources

 Council of Pediatric Subspecialties (CoPS)

 The Council of Pediatric Subspecialties was created in 2006 as an organization to address issues and challenges common to all pediatric subspecialists related to clinical care, education, and research.
 Initially charged by the Association of Medical School Pediatric Department Chairs (AMSPDC), the American Board of Pediatrics, the Association of Pediatric Program Directors (APPD), and the Federation of Pediatric Organizations to address fellowship application dates, CoPS has evolved into a well-coordinated organization.
 CoPS has an emerging track record of success and a developed voice for pediatric subspecialists.
-In this new era of Competency-Based Milestones Evaluation (CBME), CoPS is planning a research study to increase understanding of how entrustment decisions are made in fellowship training and how competencies inform those decisions.
+In this new era of Competency-Based Milestones Evaluation (CBME), CoPS is conducting research to increase understanding of how entrustment decisions are made in fellowship training and how competencies inform those decisions.
 ASPHO is proud to participate in this research endeavor so that our subspeciality can support the generation of new and influential data to advance medical education in our field.

 Please take a moment to review the history, progress, and plans of CoPS on their website.
-Please also review the short slide show designed to summarize the accomplishments of CoPS in the past few years.

 - Association of Pediatric Program Directors (AAPD)

 - ACGME website